The God's Design Science series courses are an outstanding program for children in kindergarten through eighth grade.

 At the end of each of the three textbooks is a unit final project.
 These projects often encompass many topics covered within various lessons, so you should check out the unit project when beginning each section of the course and consider having your child start work on the project early rather than wait till the last week or two.
 They can then work on the project whenever it seems appropriate.

 Textbooks are printed in full-color with numerous, high-quality illustrations and excellent graphics.
 The icons and colored boxes highlight different portions of the lesson, making it easy to spot sections to be used with different grade levels.

 The God's Design Science series is a practical choice for Christian homeschooling families as well as for classroom teachers in Christian schools.
 However, there are a few issues that you might want to consider as you use this series.

 Textbooks are written to address a wide age span.
 Some sections of text are dense with new vocabulary.
 You might find that some children will have a hard time listening to and absorbing so much detail.
 Sometimes you will need to simplify lesson material so that students can grasp concepts.

 As I read through some of the lessons, I thought that I, personally, would very likely use the experiments and activities as the basis from which I would present the lesson information rather than presenting information first.
 If younger children can see and touch things as they are learning they will be able to understand better than if they are listening to what (to them) sounds like abstract information.
-For example, in Our Planet Earth, a lesson on identifying different minerals includes experiments for children to identify four or five minerals themselves.
+For example, in Our Planet Earth in Heaven and Earth, a lesson on identifying different minerals includes experiments for children to identify four or five minerals themselves.
 I would have the minerals on hand and would talk about their different characteristics for identification while the children compared and tested the different samples.
 This might help solve the problem I mentioned regarding information overload.

 Overall, I like this combination of information with experiments and activities plus questions to ensure understanding.
 The variety of activities effectively reaches children with different learning styles.